Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-\textbf{Acknowledgements}---This material is based upon work supported (in part: K.S. and T.X.) by the National Science Foundation under Grant No.~PHY-2514896, (in part: A.J.L.) by the National Science Foundation under Grant No.~PHY-2412797, (in part: J.K.) by the U.S. Army Research Office under Award Nos.~W911NF2110157 and W911NF2520150, the Gordon and Betty Moore Foundation under Grant No.~11520, and the Robert A. Welch Foundation under Grant No.~C-1509, (in part: J.M.) by the National Science Foundation Graduate Research Fellowship under Grant No.~1842494, and (in part: J.M. and S.H.) by the National Science Foundation under Grant Nos.~ECCS-2246564 and ECCS-1943895, the Air Force Office of Scientific Research (AFOSR) under Grant No.~FA9550-22-1-0408, and the Robert A. Welch Foundation under Grant No.~C-2144.
-We would like to thank Mudit Jain for providing the code for the axion coherence study.
+\textit{Acknowledgments}---This material is based upon work supported (in part, K.~S. and T.~X.) by the National Science Foundation under Grant No.~PHY-2514896, (in part, A.~J.~L.) by the National Science Foundation under Grant No.~PHY-2412797, (in part, J.~K.) by the U.S. Army Research Office under Awards No.~W911NF-21-1-0157 and No.~W911NF-25-2-0150, the Gordon and Betty Moore Foundation under Grant No.~11520, and the Robert A. Welch Foundation under Grant No.~C-1509, (in part, J.~M.) by the National Science Foundation Graduate Research Fellowship under Grant No.~1842494, and (in part, J.~M. and S.~H.) by the National Science Foundation under Grants No.~ECCS-2246564 and No.~ECCS-1943895, the Air Force Office of Scientific Research (AFOSR) under Grant No.~FA9550-22-1-0408, the Robert A. Welch Foundation under Grant No.~C-2144, and Office of Naval Research (ONR) under Grant No. N000142512387.
+Thanks to Mudit Jain for code generating the axion field.
 We thank Alexey Belyanin, Mustafa Amin, Dorian Amaral, and R.C.
 Woods for helpful discussions.
-Credit to Haaniya Mehrani for the \TRAx{} logo.
+Thanks to Haaniya Mehrani for the \SQWARE{} logo.\\